Chocolate Pumpkin Seeds

 This post may contain affiliate links.
 See my disclosure policy.

 After carving your pumpkins for Halloween, make a sweet & salty snack out of those pumpkin seeds!
-These chocolate pumpkin seeds a sweet and crunchy way to keep you out of the candy bowl.
+These chocolate pumpkin seeds are a sweet and crunchy way to keep you out of the candy bowl.

 2 cups raw pumpkin seeds